chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow-nitsche/2d-taylor-couette-flow-nitsche.rst

       end
     end

+First, we set the ``number of solids`` to specify the amount of geometries that will be represented with Nitsche IB.
+For each Nitsche IB solid,  we need to specify a ``beta``  coefficient, a mesh and a solid velocity.
 The ``beta`` coefficient is a parameter used to enforce the Nitsche IB.
-It's value is generally between 1 and 100, according to the size of the mesh.
-A value of 10 is reasonable.
-Then, we specify the ``number of solids`` geometries that with be represented with Nitsche IB.
-For each Nitsche IB, a mesh representing the immersed solid has to be specified.
-Additionally, the solid velocity of the Nitsche IB is specified using the ``solid velocity`` subsection.
-Finally, the motion of the particle is disabled.
+Its value is generally between 1 and 100 (10 being a reasonable value).
+The restriction automatically scales with the mesh size.
+In the case of the mesh, we note that in this problem, the Nitsche solid grid has the same dimension as the background grid.
+This is necessary for 2D simulations.
+Also, the Nitsche solid grid is well-refined to ensure that at approximately each fluid cell contains one particle of the immersed body.
+The solid velocity of the Nitsche IB is specified using the ``solid velocity`` subsection.
+By default, the motion of the particle is disabled.
 This means that even if the immersed particles have a non-zero velocity, they will not physically move in the fluid domain.
-In this case, this is because our problem has rotation symmetry and we will be seeking steady-state solutions.
-We note that in this problem, the Nitsche solid grid has the same dimension as the background grid.
-This is necessary for 2D simulations.
-Additionally, the Nitsche solid grid is well-refined to ensure that at approximately each fluid cell contains one particle of the immersed body.
+In this case, this is useful because our problem has rotation symmetry and we will be seeking steady-state solutions.
 Finally, we enable the calculation of the torque on the Nitsche IB by setting ``calculate torque on solid = true``.

 The following figure illustrates the background mesh as well as the particles used to represent the IB on top of it: